MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/kusto.md

 A connection with a Kusto endpoint can only be established if that endpoint is trusted.
 The Kusto client trusts all endpoints whose hostname part is issued by the service (e.g., endpoints whose DNS hostname ends with `kusto.windows.net`) by default.
-The client will not establish connections to other endpoints; in order to allow that, one can use the `Kusto.Data.Common.KustoTrustedEndpoints` class to add additional endpoints to the list of trusted endpoints (by using either `SetOverridePolicy` which overrides the default policy, or `AddTrustedHosts` which adds new entries to the existing policy.)
+The client won't establish connections to other endpoints; in order to allow that, one can use the `Kusto.Data.Common.KustoTrustedEndpoints` class to add additional endpoints to the list of trusted endpoints (by using either `SetOverridePolicy` which overrides the default policy, or `AddTrustedHosts` which adds new entries to the existing policy.)